masandhu13/brfss-smoking-ecig-analysis/README.md

 The project uses 2017 edition of the CDC's annual behavioral survey on risk factors to understand smoking and e-cigarette usage in the US population.

+The final report is present as "Prevalence and Demographics of Smoking and E-cigarettes Use (2017).pdf" in the repository.

 We analyze the data to find the prevalence and demographics of smokers and e-cigarette users, and compare and contrast findings between these groups to identify meaningful differences.

 The code contains 3 files -